wirtzdan/wirtzdan/README.md

 ### Hey there 👋

 I'm Daniel.
-You can find me on [Twitter](https://twitter.com/wirtzdan) and learn more about me and my projects on [my website](https://danielwirtz.com).
+You can find me more from on [my website](https://danielwirtz.com).